zhengyang-yz/zhengyang-yz.github.io/_pages/about.md

 Zheng Yang commenced his PhD studies at the School of Resources and Safety Engineering, Central South University, China, in September 2022.
 Currently, he is engaged in research as a joint training PhD student at the University of Melbourne, Australia.
 He is a student member of the Chinese Society for Rock Mechanics and Engineering (CSRME).
 His research interests include deep rock fragmentation, Thermal–hydraulic–mechanical–chemical (THMC) coupling in rock engineering, the development of discrete element method/finite-discrete element method (DEM/FDEM) numerical models, and engineering applications.

 He has published more than **40 papers** in renowned journals such as Rock Mechanics and Rock Engineering and Engineering Geology, with 2 papers selected as ESI highly cited papers (top 1%).
-His <a href='https://scholar.google.com/citations?user=NhYiCs4AAAAJ'>google scholar citations have reached <strong><span id='total_cit'>400+</span></strong></a>.
+His Google Scholar citations have reached 400+, with an H-index of 12.
 He has applied for 29 Chinese invention patents and has been invited to serve as a reviewer for internationally renowned journals such as Sustainable Energy Technologies and Assessments, Theoretical and Applied Fracture Mechanics, and International Journal of Damage Mechanics.

 # 🔥 News
 - *2024.12*: &nbsp;🎉🎉 President Scholarship – Excellence Award, Central South University (**Top 30 in university**)

-# 📝 Publications
+# 📝 Representative Publications

 - **Yang, Z.**, Tao, M., Yin, T., Memon, M. B., Ranjith, P. G. (2024).
 Grain-Based Modeling for Heterogeneous Rock Fragmentation Under Stressed Conditions and TBM Cutter Spacing Optimization.
 Rock Mechanics and Rock Engineering, 57, 10467-10489.
 - **Yang, Z.**, Tao, M., Fei, W., Yin, T., Gu, X., Narsilio, G. A. (2024).
 A coupled thermo-mechanical model for investigating cracking and failure of composite interbedded rock.
 Engineering Geology, 339, 107645.